nervosnetwork/docs.nervos.org/website/docs/basics/devchain.md

 ---
 id: devchain
-title: How to use a development blockchain
+title: How to use a development CKB blockchain
 ---

-Nervos CKB supports a `dev` mode that is particularly useful for development and testing.
-We also support to modify some parameters to run quickly for improving development efficiency.
-In addition，we also provide  `ckb-cli`  to support transfer、query balance (with local index)  and etc.
+Nervos CKB supports the `dev` mode that is particularly useful for development and testing.
+You can run a developement CKB blockchain with `Dummy-Worker` or `Eaglesong-Worker` locally for development and testing.

+It is recommended to use `Dummy-Worker` for most of development scenarios because the block time is stable. `Eaglesong-Worker` is just for scenarios of validating PoW function.
+Please note that the block time can be extremely unstable when the mining hashrate is low in `Eaglesong-Worker`.

 You may follow these instructions which are explained in detail below：

+In `Dummy-Worker`：
 * Initialize the development blockchain
 * Modify parameters to run quickly
 * Run the development blockchain
 * Use `ckb-cli`  to transfer CKB

+In `Eaglesong-Worker`：
+* Initialize the development blockchain
+* Change the PoW function to Eaglesong
+* Run the development blockchain

+## In `Dummy-Worker`

-## Initialize the development blockchain
+### Initialize the development blockchain

 * Download the latest ckb binary file from the CKB releases page on [GitHub](https://github.com/nervosnetwork/ckb/releases), then check if it works with: